UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantSubscriptionNewAdminNoteReq.md

 NewUnibeeApiMerchantSubscriptionNewAdminNoteReqWithDefaults instantiates a new UnibeeApiMerchantSubscriptionNewAdminNoteReq object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetMerchantMemberId

-`func (o *UnibeeApiMerchantSubscriptionNewAdminNoteReq) GetMerchantMemberId() int64`

-GetMerchantMemberId returns the MerchantMemberId field if non-nil, zero value otherwise.

-### GetMerchantMemberIdOk

-`func (o *UnibeeApiMerchantSubscriptionNewAdminNoteReq) GetMerchantMemberIdOk() (*int64, bool)`

-GetMerchantMemberIdOk returns a tuple with the MerchantMemberId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMerchantMemberId

-`func (o *UnibeeApiMerchantSubscriptionNewAdminNoteReq) SetMerchantMemberId(v int64)`

-SetMerchantMemberId sets MerchantMemberId field to given value.

 ### GetNote